-The course is currently accredited by the major engineering institutions in respect of the initial requirements for the designation of chartered engineer.
-Accreditation beyond 2016 is in progress.
+The course is accredited every four years by the major engineering institutions in respect of the initial requirements for the designation of chartered engineer.

 If your sponsoring company wants you to spend a year with them before university, you will be asked to declare this at your interview and in your UCAS application.

 Oxford Engineering Science graduates work in many different sectors such as banking and investment, consultancy, accountancy, IT and computing, energy and the environment.
 However, as you may expect, most go on to work in the engineering and manufacturing sector.
 Some decide to continue their studies at Oxford, or elsewhere, by working towards a doctorate.

 Mark now works as a race strategy modeller at Ferrari and says: ‘My work involves applying mathematical techniques to a variety of engineering problems related to Formula One cars.
 One recent example has been with race strategy, where we try to choose the optimum times to pit the car throughout a race and the best tyres to put on.
 I believe the reputation of the Oxford engineering degree was an important factor in securing a job in Formula One.’

 As a guide, in an average week you will have approximately ten lectures and two college tutorials or classes.
 In some weeks in the first two years you will also have up to five hours of practical work.

 First University examinations: Four written papers; Assessment of Engineering practical work